uwedeportivo/torrentzip/README.md

 ## Format explained

-This section was kindly provided by GordonJ.
+This section is the document [trrntzip_explained.doc](http://www.romvault.com/trrntzip_explained.doc) by GordonJ converted to Markdown.

 torrentzip is a valid zip file.
 For a full description of the zip files specification:
 [http://www.pkware.com/documents/casestudies/APPNOTE.TXT](http://www.pkware.com/documents/casestudies/APPNOTE.TXT)